Create your first Entropy app on EVM

 Create a directory named coin-flip

 in your filesystem.
-Open a terminal with coin-flip

-named contracts
+named contracts/src

-Run cd contracts
+cd contracts

 npm init -y